by Garrick Dee

 Of the two hair removal methods, shaving is hands down easier.
 It has a shallower learning curve and faster to do.
 But hair will grow back faster, usually in a day or two.
 So you’ll have to shave more frequently.

 For some women, this can be an issue because of the frequency.
 If you have hairy legs, arms or pits, it can be a chore to drag a razor over and over.

 This can lead to razor burn and irritation, especially on sensitive areas like the armpit and pubic area.

 Another issue with shaving is how the hair grows back.
 Since blades slick and cut surface hair, it will leave a prickly feeling that can be uncomfortable.

-This won’t be much of an issue on legs but in sensitive areas like the armpit and groin, it can get uncomfortable.
+This won’t be much of an issue on legs, but in sensitive areas like the armpit and groin, it can get uncomfortable.

 1. Quick and easy to do

-Shaving is one of the quickest ways of removing hair on any part of the body.
+Shaving is one of the fastest ways of removing hair on any part of the body.
 It won’t take more than 10 minutes to shave one leg.
 Compare it to an epilator that’ll take around 30 minutes, it’s night and day.